The Story of How Michael Douglas and Catherine Zeta-Jones Fell in Love

 Almost instantly, the couple's vast age difference became tabloid fodder.
 "Historically, older men and younger women have been together," Zeta-Jones said dismissively.
 "When my mother was telling me about men and telling me the facts of life, she never actually put an age bracket on it.
 And it's so funny, because Michael and my parents are the same age.
 So, my parents, whenever they see us together, never even question that there was a 25-year age difference."

 Douglas proposed to Zeta-Jones at his Aspen home on New Year's Eve in 1999.
-"Both of us were sick as dogs because we had flu," he told ITV's Ross King in 2016, joking that the actress "said no." Douglas gave his bride-to-be an antique Fred Leighton 10-carat diamond ring, surrounded by 28 smaller diamonds—estimated to be worth $1 million.
-At the time of their engagement, Douglas publicist said "no official date" had been set, but they would be married later that year.
+"Both of us were sick as dogs because we had [the] flu," he told ITV's Ross King in 2016, joking that the actress "said no." Douglas gave his bride-to-be an antique Fred Leighton 10-carat diamond ring, surrounded by 28 smaller diamonds, estimated to be worth $1 million.
+At the time of their engagement, Douglas' publicist said "no official date" had been set, but they would be married later that year.

 The actor's proposal came a month after he confirmed rumors that Zeta-Jones was pregnant.
 "We obviously were hoping to hang onto this information a little longer than expected but, yep, Catherine's expecting," Douglas told People.
 "Both of us couldn't be happier."
 In August, the Welsh actress gave birth to a son, Dylan.
 He was the first child for Zeta-Jones and the second child for Douglas, whose firstborn son Cameron (with ex-wife Diandra Luker) was born in 1978.